Esri/insights-scripting-guide/Py/chime/README.md

 The model uses a number of input parameters such as population size, percentage of infections, doubling time of the infection and, additionally can include impacts of physical distancing measure such as stay-at-home directives.

-This implementation, for ArcGIS Insights, allows for modelling of a single region, in which one value is required for these fields / column names:
+This implementation, for ArcGIS Insights, allows for modelling of a single region, in which one value is required for these fields:

 ### Fields / Column Names